Hudu-Technologies-Inc/Files-Hudu-Migration/README.md

 This tool is extremely powerful:

 - It can recursively ingest large directory trees
-- Convert files in bulkx
+- Convert files in bulk
 - Capture authenticated web pages
 - Create hundreds or thousands of Hudu articles automatically
 - Attach extracted images, upload originals, and expand storage usage quickly